pu2clr/SI4844/README.md

 This is a library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs for the Arduino development environment.
 This library is intended to provide an easier interface for controlling the SI4844.

+__The SI4844 is a +3.3V part.
+If you are not using a +3.3V version of Arduino, you have to use a kind of 3.3V 5V to 3.3V converter.__

 By Ricardo Lima Caratti, Oct, 2019.

 ## Summary